-- Feeling sad, hopeless, or helpless (or feelings of numbness and emptiness)
+- Feeling sad and hopeless, or experiencing feelings of numbness and emptiness

 - Increased anxiety

-- Low energy and no motivation to follow through on daily tasks and actions
+- Low energy and a lack of motivation to follow through on daily tasks

-- Changes in eating patterns, either eating more or eating less than usual
+- Changes in eating patterns (either eating more or less than usual)

 - Problems with concentration and focus

-- Random aches and pains throughout the body that do not have a logical explanation and may not be treated by traditional treatment methods
+- Random aches and pains throughout the body that have no other explanation

 - Problems with performance or behavior in school (dropping grades, getting into fights or trouble, etc.)